 - Moving towards an uninterrupted production process and better connected operational flows.

-- Saving costs and enhancing ecological footprint by better gauging and controlling energy consumption and environmental conditions.
+- Saving costs and enhancing ecological footprint by better gauging and controlling energy consumption and environmental conditions for energy conservation.

 - Enhancing worker production, safety and operations in an increasingly information-intensive environment where man and machine collaboration (e.g. the evolution with regards to cobots) becomes more important.